-However, many people suffering from this condition manage to achieve a full recovery.
+A herniated disc is a condition that can cause pain and numbness in the back, buttocks and legs.
+Many believe it is a lifelong issue that cannot get better with time.
+However, a large number of people suffering from this problem manage to achieve full recovery.
 So how favorable is the prognosis for herniated disc injuries?

-Disc herniation does not equal pain.
-Several studies have compared the MRI of people with back pain with the MRI of pain free individuals and found no differences in the results.
+1. Disc herniation does not always equal pain Several studies have compared the MRI of people with back pain with the MRI of pain-free individuals, and found no differences.
 Both groups presented disc changes such as degeneration, disc bulging and reduced disc height.
-Therefore, a high percentage of asymptomatic adults have herniated discs.
-It is normal to have disc changes as we age.
+This shows that a high percentage of asymptomatic adults have herniated discs, and is normal to have disc changes as we age.
 MRI should be reserved to patients presenting with neurological deficiencies or symptoms that might indicate a sinister condition, and not been conducted routinely for generic back pain.

-In most cases herniated discs are not lifelong.
+2. In most cases herniated discs are not lifelong

-Discs are robust structures that can sustain load.
+3. Discs are robust structures that can sustain load

-An episode of back pain triggered by simple action like bending forward or sneezing can make us feel vulnerable and reluctant to engage in physical activities.
-Although it is advisable to take a period of rest as we recover from an episode of back pain, movement avoidance should not be implemented long term.
+An episode of back pain triggered by a simple action, like bending forward or sneezing, can make us feel reluctant to engage in physical activities.
+Although it is advisable to take a period of rest as you recover from back pain, movement avoidance should not be implemented long term.
 In fact, a sedentary lifestyle can lead to deconditioned muscles which are more prone to strain.
-Also, staying in the same position for too long causes ischemia (reduced circulation) which makes our bodies more sensitive to pain.
-Therefore, once the pain has subsides, it is advisable to perform posterior chain strengthening exercises to make the back muscles more resilient.
+Therefore, once the pain has subsides, it is advisable to train your back muscles to make them more resilient to injuries.
 If the load applied is gradual, allowing for the discs to adapt, no symptom will then arise.
-Discs are firmly attached to the vertebrae.
 To date, there is no evidence that any particular action or movement is a causative factor in disc herniation.

 In summary, disc herniation has a more favorable prognosis than what we once thought.
-The emerging evidence can help patients in having a better understanding of their condition.
+Current research about back pain can help patients having a better understanding of their condition.
 If you are not sure about what is causing your back pain, a physiotherapist can help you to assess your symptoms and advise you on the best course of action.